Quadrifolium/TFinMedia/en-GB/20140617 当代歌坛(Modern Music Field).md

 3. You will enjoy his dance very much.
 The actions are to the point, everything is perfect.
 People often question that why he can endure the exercise-like moves in their dances.
-4. One day on his way home, he found his fans shooting supporting photos, then he slipped to a corner behind them quietly to take photos and posted them in a weibo.
+4. One day on his way home, he found his fans shooting supporting photos, then he slipped to a corner behind them quietly to take photos and posted them on Weibo.
 It said, "I'm not in a hurry for my class, so I took photos with you, I'm not cheating."
 5. Brother complex.
 Through and through.